Learn more about the chefs participating in Grand Tastings XXXII below!

 They invite you to celebrate the flavors and traditions of Italy, blended with the vibrant seasonal offerings of New Jersey, at Jersey Artisan Co.

-By 2017, Joey was appointed Group Executive Chef of CÉ LA VI in Singapore, he opened and oversaw the culinary operations across multiple Asian cities, including Singapore, Tokyo, Sri Lanka, Hong Kong, Taipei, and Dubai.
+Living for more than a decade in Asia, Chef Joey’s passion for Asian cuisine led him to explore progressive kitchens throughout Vietnam, Thailand, Japan, Malaysia, and Indonesia, expanding his culinary repertoire and knowledge of regional ingredients.
+As Group Executive Chef of CÉ LA VI in Singapore, he opened and oversaw the culinary operations across multiple Asian cities, including Singapore, Tokyo, Sri Lanka, Hong Kong, Taipei, and Dubai.
 His distinct take on Modern Asian cuisine earned him the title of Best Asian Chef by the World Gourmet Summit during his first year in Singapore.

 Chef Robert Sigona has had a love for ice cream for as long as he can remember, inheriting his passion from his father, who has been in the ice cream industry for over 40 years.
 Armed with determination, Robert went on to compete in Gelato Festival America, becoming one of the youngest top gelato chefs in the world.